Third wave of Covid-19 in England: what does the latest data show?

 – Vaccinations

-Around 86% of adults in England are estimated to have received one dose of Covid-19 vaccine, with around 65% having had both doses.
+Around 87% of adults in England are estimated to have received one dose of Covid-19 vaccine, with nearly 66% having had both doses.

 Vaccine take-up varies between different age groups, however.